Elijahamet/Smart-task-manager/README.md

 cd taskify
 3. Open in browser
-Simply open index.html in your favorite browser.
+Simply open index.html in your favorite browser. or
+4. run this : npm install
+              npm run dev
+              follow the link

 🎯 Roadmap / Future Enhancements
 📱 Mobile-first optimization for all devices